 Since 2008, we have measured our Company’s greenhouse gas (GHG) emissions and energy use, and have set goals to reduce these environmental impact areas.
-In 2012, we set a companywide goal to reduce our energy use and GHG emissions by 19% by 2017, and we have made progress towards this goal.
-In 2015 our CO2e emissions declined 7% and our energy use declined 19% per half gallon equivalent of milk compared with our 2012 baseline.
+In 2012, we set a companywide goal to reduce our energy use and GHG emissions by 15% by 2017.
+In 2017, our normalized CO2e emissions declined 10% and our energy use declined 15% per half gallon equivalent of milk compared with our 2012 baseline.
 While we are pleased with our progress and achievement of our energy reduction goal, we acknowledge there is more work to be done and will be publishing updated goals in the coming year.

 We have many initiatives in place to reduce our utility-based emissions and energy use at our farms and processing plant.
-Our plant expansion and construction of our onsite cold storage facility incorporate energy-efficient systems and technologies.
-Our farms have programs in place to reduce idling time of farm vehicles, to install solar panels at two of our High Plains farms, and to replace farm building lights with LEDs, and we have reduced the average shipping distance of our raw milk.
-However, cow-related emissions make up approximately 74% of our companywide GHG emissions.
-We use best management practices, such as composting our manure, to reduce the manure-related emissions, and continue to research options to reduce enteric emissions in an organic system.
+Our processing and cold storage operations incorporate energy-efficient systems and technologies.
+Our farms have programs in place to reduce idling time of farm vehicles, to install solar panels at two of our High Plains farms, and to replace farm building lights with LEDs.
+We have also reduced the average shipping distance of our raw milk.
+However, cow-related emissions make up approximately 70% of our companywide GHG emissions.
+We use best management practices, such as managing our manure with composting principles, to reduce the manure-related emissions, and we continue to research options to reduce enteric emissions in an organic system.

 For more detailed information about our GHG emissions and energy use, and initiatives to reduce these environmental impact areas, please refer to our 2017 Corporate Citizenship Report.